yuanhaowang1213/imaging_sim/doc/experiment.md

 EE50 and RMS metrics are recorded in [metrics.csv](../out/offaxis/metrics.csv) and ploted ![](../out/offaxis/metrics_vs_x_off_mm.png)

-**Observation**:As the source moves off-axis, the PSF centroid shifts roughly linearly with field while the core size stays nearly constant for small offsets, with only mild broadening/asymmetry (coma/astigmatism tails) appearing as the field angle increases.
+**Observation**:As the source moves off-axis, the PSF centroid shifts roughly linearly with field while the core size stays nearly constant for small offsets, with only mild broadening/asymmetry (coma) appearing as the field angle increases.

 ## Discusion and Qualitative Analysis